thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-security.md

 #Security QA

 Security is extremely important and something we take very seriously.
-You should be taking steps to provide safeguards against basic hacks like SQL injection, remote file inclusion, XSS (cross site scripting), and CSRF (cross site request forgery).
+You should be taking steps to provide safeguards against basic hacks like SQL injections, remote file inclusion, XSS (cross site scripting), and CSRF (cross site request forgery).

 **Have a dev lead check code against OWASP standards / best practices**